Cloud-CV/EvalAI/docs/source/challenge_creation.md

   * **id**: Unique integer field for each leaderboard entry

   * **schema**: Schema field contains the information about the rows of the leaderboard.
-Schema contains two keys in the leaderboard:
+A schema contains two keys in the leaderboard:

     1. `labels`: Labels are the header rows in the leaderboard according to which the challenge ranking is done.